sections in the article

 Entities make it easier to structure the data into a unique box (Entity) for each data package.
 You can organize the data so that you gather commonalities as one entity and the differences as other linked entities which will ease the work with managing the data.

 The entities simplify the usage for everyone involved and working in inriver and it visualize and simplify the conversation around the implementation.
 What you see is what you get, for everyone working with entities.

 Q: We've already set up a data model.
-Can we add more Entities later?
+Can we add more Entity Types later?

 Yes, of course, you can!
-Talk to your Partner and they will help you add and extend the existing elastic data model with new entities.
+Talk to your Partner and they will help you add and extend the existing elastic data model with new entity types.
 Start small and scale up is one of many benefits using inriver.
-You are never stuck and forced into using other entities.
+You are never stuck and forced into using other entity types.
 Everything is tailored for what's actually used and needed.